EnriqueGuJi/Release/README.md

    5. Finally, go to the Dungeon and unlock the door using the Key (if the door is locked, you will be prompted to use the Key).
    6. In the Minotaur's if you don't have the Sword, it's game over.
 However, if you have the Sword, you can confront the Minotaur, slay the beast, and emerge victorious.
    7. Congratulations!
 You have completed the game and escaped the dungeon.

+## Developer's Notes

+If you have any suggestions or encounter any issues while playing the game, please don't hesitate to reach out.
+Your feedback is greatly appreciated.

 Good luck and enjoy the game!

+### Challenges Faced

+During the development of this game, I encountered several challenges, with the most significant one being the application of logic, as it is one of my weaker areas.
+However, I approached it with determination and perseverance, leveraging my experience with C# and spending weeks watching videos and practicing C++ before starting this test.

+### Experience and Reflection

+Despite the challenges, I had an incredibly positive experience working on this project.
+I thoroughly enjoyed creating the game's map, logic, environment, and immersive elements.
+It was an opportunity for me to explore new concepts, expand my programming skills, and embrace the adventure of developing a text-based game in a language I was not familiar with.

+Overall, I am proud of the outcome and grateful for the opportunity to tackle this project.